Need a federal drug conspiracy attorney? The Helfend Law Group has your back. Contact us 24/7 at 800-834-6434.

 Many times, it’s possible to challenge the evidence that the federal drug conspiracy prosecution brings to court by proving that it was illegally obtained, either by an illegal search and seizure or through entrapment.
 In cases where a judge rules that this has happened, this evidence can’t be shown to a jury, and cases can fall apart quickly.

-In other cases, it’s possible to prove that you didn’t intent actually knowingly intend to join a conspiracy.
+In other cases, it’s possible to prove that you didn’t actually knowingly intend to join a conspiracy.
 If, for example, Tom and Pete decide over beers that they’re going to rob a bank, and Tom actually does it the following day, it doesn’t mean that Pete necessarily agreed to join a criminal conspiracy.

 Or, even in other cases, it’s possible to prove that a conspirator withdrew from the conspiracy.
 If you can show that you were proactive in trying to end your involvement in a conspiracy — taking affirmative steps — then it can be possible to successfully defend your case in federal court.

 Published March 24, 2019.
-Updated February 2, 2024.
+Updated October 9, 2024.